What I Ate on A 20 Mile Run Day

 Last Marathon Long Run

-This weekend marked my last marathon long run for training.
 I did just about 20 miles, and I’m doing a half marathon this upcoming weekend (with a few miles added on before and after).

 Then, I’ll head into my marathon taper mode, as we’re 3 weeks out currently.

 Aside from this week’s long run, last week I also got 20 miles in over 4 runs.
-I felt really good, much better than I have throughout all of training.
+I felt really good, much better than I have throughout all of the training.

 Most of those runs were in Rhode Island where it strongly felt like fall and I’m wondering if that played a role.
 That and my nutrition, of course.

-I’ve been stocking my pantry staples with many of my favorite things from this athletes grocery list
+I’ve been stocking my pantry staples with many of my favorite things from this athletes grocery list.

 I feel much faster and more efficient in the fall.
 I don’t run well in warm weather and I guess I’m realizing this more and more.